awsdocs/aws-doc-sdk-examples/swift/README.md

 ## Additional resources
 * [AWS SDK for Swift Developer Guide](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide): The documentation for the AWS SDK for Swift
 * [AWS SDK for Swift project on GitHub](https://github.com/awslabs/aws-sdk-swift): Contribute to the AWS SDK for Swift
-* [AWS SDK for Swift project on GitHub](https://github.com/awslabs/aws-sdk-swift): Contribute to the AWS SDK for Swift